 There are so many components to these Vegan Chili Cheese Fries, it's like every bite is a new adventure.
 "I like that these fries combine several fiber-rich veggies, including potatoes and onions," Gorin says.
 And of course, avocado is a source of healthy fats.
 Because the fries can be baked or air-fried, you can keep oil to a minimum.

-Get the Vegan Chili Cheese Fries recipe and nutrition information from Avocado Centric.
+Get the Vegan Chili Cheese Fries recipe and nutrition info from Avocado Centric.

 - 243 calories

 - 3 grams of protein

 If you've never tried aquafaba, we suggest making this recipe, stat.
 Aquafaba is nutrient-rich chickpea water (think: the liquid leftover in a can) and it works perfectly as an egg or egg white substitute in recipes, Gorin says.
 Instead of adding sugar or honey for sweetness, this Vegan Chocolate Mousse uses antioxidant-rich cacao nibs and raspberries, in addition to dark chocolate and maple syrup.

 Get the Vegan Chocolate Mousse recipe and nutrition info here.